-Spring 2023 tickets for the Culinary Café are SOLD OUT.
+Fall 2023 tickets for the Culinary Café have sold out.

 Tickets are $12 each and include a three-course lunch and a drink.

 Previously the home of former U.S. Sen. Kay Bailey Hutchison, the facility was renovated in spring 2022 to preserve the home’s history and elegance while adding a state-of-the-art commercial kitchen.

 Café seating is limited and sells out fast, so make reservations early.
 In an effort to accommodate more guests, the Culinary Café will observe open seating.
 Therefore, patrons may be seated with another party.

 Please plan to arrive no later than 12:15 p.m. to ensure service.
 Parking is available in Commuter Lot 56 off Starr Avenue and North Fredonia Street.
 For information about parking, please contact Parking Services at 936.468.7275.

 On the day(s) of your reservation, bring your email confirmation printout with you for verification.
 If you do not receive an email confirmation, call 936.468.4502.

 Tuesday, Oct.
 31: Texas BBQ